layilin/SP23-33852/_texts/sc-page151.md

 [^f151n1]: Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
 Amerindians generally practiced conuco or mound cultivation, in which various plants were intercropped or cultivated together in ecologically sustainable fashion.

-[^f151n2]: Scheria, the island that Odysseus arrives at after his shipwreck; home of the Phaeacians.
+[^f151n2]: Phaeacia refers to Scheria, the island that Odysseus arrives at after his shipwreck; home of the Phaeacians.
 Whether Scheria corresponds to a real place is unclear, however.

 [^f151n3]: Pomona was the Roman goddess of fruit.